-- morality, empiricism, skepticism?
-(You might also consider bringing in some of the other thinkers from last quarter-e.g., Leibniz, St. Anselm.
-But try to focus mostly on Hume and Kant.) - 7.
-Compare Kant's argument, at the beginning of section I of the Grounding, that the only absolutely good thing is a good will, with Socrates' argument in the Meno that knowledge is the good.
+6. Compare Kant's argument, at the beginning of section I of the Grounding, that the only absolutely good thing is a good will, with Socrates' argument in the Meno that knowledge is the good.
+(That argument officially begins near the end of 87b and continues to the beginning of 89c.
+But see also 77c-78b).
 How are these two arguments related?
-How does Kant think they are related?
+How might Kant think they are related?
 (Note his explicit mention of Socrates and the Socratic method towards the end of the section.)
-Does Kant think that Socrates goes wrong somewhere in his argument (thus ending up with knowledge rather than the will), and if so where would he say is the mistake?
+Would Kant say that Socrates goes wrong somewhere in his argument (thus ending up with knowledge rather than the will), and if so where would he say is the mistake?
 Or can Kant understand Socrates in such a way as to agree with him?
 What might Socrates say about Kant's argument, and how would Kant reply?
+Note that Socrates and Kant might not mean the same thing by "happiness" (or by "misery," which is the opposite of happiness).